-Not one of the four federal land management agencies that administer WSRs and add more WSRs to the NWSRS-the USDA's Forest Service (USFS) or the USDI's Bureau of Land Management (BLM), Fish and Wildlife Service (FWS), and National Park Service (NPS)-has established a definitive list of "other similar" (or, in the shorthand of common usage, "other") ORVs.
-Implementation of the WSRA by these agencies has produced a rather obscure canon of "other similar" ORVs.
+Not one of the four federal land management agencies that administer WSRs and add more WSRs to the NWSRS-the USDA Forest Service (USFS) and the USDI Bureau of Land Management (BLM), Fish and Wildlife Service (FWS), and National Park Service (NPS)-has established a definitive list of "other similar" (or, in the shorthand of common usage, "other") ORVs.
+Implementation of the WSRA by these agencies has produced a rather obscure canon of just what those "other similar" ORVs are.

-The BLM has-as a matter of formal policy-ventured a guess in the BLM Manual as to what some of the "other" ORVs might include.
-The BLM Manual has specified that "other similar" ORVs include (but not be limited to) "hydrologic, ecologic/biologic diversity, paleontologic, botanic, and scientific study opportunities" (old BLM Manual 8351) or "ecological, biological or botanical, paleontological, hydrological, traditional cultural uses, water quality, and scientific values" (current BLM Manual 6400).
+Only the BLM has-as a matter of formal policy-ventured a guess as to what some of the "other" ORVs might include.
+In the BLM Manual, the Bureau of Land Management has specified that "other similar" ORVs include but are not limited to "hydrologic, ecologic/biologic diversity, paleontologic, botanic, and scientific study opportunities" (old BLM Manual 8351) or "ecological, biological or botanical, paleontological, hydrological, traditional cultural uses, water quality, and scientific values" (current BLM Manual 6400).